-output power.
-Closed Loop mode uses a feedback loop to stabilize the optical output power at 80% of the maximum power achievable in Open Loop mode.
+maximum power achievable in Open Loop mode.
 Stabilization is performed by adjusting the current level driving the bulb module.
 Eco mode uses the Closed Loop feedback technique, but it stabilizes the optical output power at 50% of the power achievable in Open Loop mode.
-As Eco mode drives the bulb module at lower currents, the bulb is subjected to less heat stress; operation in this mode is expected to lengthen the lifetime of the bulb module beyond the 6000 hours lifetime (typical).
-Replacement bulb modules are available below
+As Eco mode drives the bulb module at lower currents, the bulb is subjected to less heat stress; operation in this mode is expected to lengthen the lifetime of the bulb module beyond the 6000 hours lifetime

+(typical).
+Please note that replacement bulb modules are not available at this time.